duh-rpc/duh.go/README.md

 IE: https://www.google.com/search?q=rpc+api

 ## Why not GRPC?
-Like DUH, GRPC has consistent semantics like flow control, request cancellation, and error handling.
+GRPC has consistent semantics like flow control, request cancellation, and error handling.
 However, it is not without its own issues.
 * GRPC is more complex than is necessary for high-performance, distributed environments.
 * GRPC implementations can be slower than expected (Slower than standard HTTP)